software-mariodiana/hello-react/README.md

 }
 ```

 In this hook, we implement the `@media` and `@keyframes` selectors within a string.
-The two arguments, `className` and `duration`, gives us some flexibility.
+The two arguments, `className` and `duration`, give us some flexibility.
 Refer to the `Animation.js` file for details.

 The hook is then called from the `App.js` file, like so: